Salah-elsayed-2005/Library_System_Project/README.md

 ## About The Project

-The Country Guessing Game, originally developed as a project for the Advanced Programming course (CSE 121) at Egypt University of Informatics (EUI), offers a captivating and informative experience.
-Designed to broaden players' knowledge of countries worldwide, this game seamlessly combines educational elements with engaging gameplay.
-Available in both command-line and graphical user interface (GUI) versions, it caters to a diverse range of user preferences, ensuring a unique and enriching experience for everyone.
+.
+We developed a library system as a project to the OOP course (CSE 122) at Egypt University of Informatics (EUI) offering amazing accesibility and features.

 ### Table of Contents
 <details>